Ghostbusters (comics): Ongoing series

 From September 2011 through December 2012, IDW published an ongoing series that ran 16 issues, written by Erik Burnham with art by Dan Schoening and Luis Antonio Delgado.
 In March 2014, the entire series was collected as a hardcover collection called Ghostbusters: Total Containment.
 The first 12 issues were published as a trade paperback called Ghostbusters: Spectral Shenanigans Volume 1 in November 2018, with the rest in Volume 2 in November 2019.

 From February 2013 through September 2014, after a hiatus for the "Mars Attacks Real Ghostbusters" one shot, IDW published a new ongoing series at first titled The New Ghostbusters.
 The series, also by Burnham, Schoening, and Delgado, ran 20 issues.
 In July 2015, the entire series was collected as a hardcover collection called Ghostbusters: Mass Hysteria.
 An annual was published in November 2015.

 In March 2012, IDW began reprinting both series as a 9 volume trade paperback collection.
 In June 2016, the first issue was reprinted as a $1 comic called The New Ghostbusters #1 IDW’s Greatest Hits Edition The first 8 issues of the series was reprinted in Ghostbusters: Spectral Shenanigans Volume 2 in November 2019.

 From January through November 2016, IDW published a new ongoing series called Ghostbusters: International which takes the team to different International locales and out of the United States.
 They reprinted the series as a two volume trade in June 2016, and again as part of the Ghostbusters: Interdimensional Cross-Rip hardcover in September 2017.

 Dark Horse Comics

 Dark Horse Comics published Ghostbusters: Back in Town from March through June 2024.
-They began publishing Ghostbusters: Dead Man's Chest in May 2025.
+They published Ghostbusters: Dead Man's Chest from May through September 2025.